 - Internet charges

-15) Does the Facility Offer Activities and Events?
+2) Does the Assisted Living Facility Offer Activities and Events?

 Most assisted living facilities offer a variety of activities that benefit the residents.
 But first, check if the activities are to your liking.

 Here are a few key points to look out for:

 - Find out if the activity professional is certified.